AGM 2023 (Reporting on financial year 2022)

 - IDS Membership 2023

-Welcome to our website page for the 41st IDS AGM 2023 which will report in our activities last year, in 2022.
-The AGM will be on 2nd September at 14:00 and will be a hybrid event.
+Welcome to our website page for the 41st IDS AGM 2023 reporting on our activities in 2022.
+The AGM was on 2nd September at 14:00 and was be a hybrid event.
 What does that mean?
 It means that the meeting will be both face-to-face in Cabragh Hall in DVI and on Zoom.
-Recently we launched our Strategic Plan in a hybrid meeting, and it worked well.

 Only members who renew their membership this year in 2023 will be allowed to attend the meeting, in person or on Zoom.
 We will share a recording of the AGM after the meeting on our social media for non-members.